What You’ll Learn 🛠️

 Graphics

-Use asynchronous buffer for GDI calls option allows you to use a dedicated thread for the graphics.
+The Use asynchronous buffer for GDI calls option allows the software to use a dedicated thread for graphics processing.

-In the XY graph, we define delta cursor angle offset and delta cursor decimal places.
+In the XY graph, we can define the delta cursor angle offset and the number of decimal places for the delta cursor.

 Show miss distance calculation

-Max vertex count (Number of points generated for the 3D graph widget.
-The points can be limited if you are running out of memory.)
+Max vertex count – Defines the number of points generated for the 3D graph widget.
+The number of points can be limited if system memory is running low.

-Max samples shown (This is the maximum number of samples which will be still shown in the GPS map)
+Max samples shown – Defines the maximum number of samples that will still be displayed on the GPS map.

 Scope

-Memory size (Scope trigger memory size per channel.)
+Memory size – Defines the scope trigger memory size per channel.

 Maximum picture size